Documentation

 Track to Target

 Right-click → Light Operations > Track to Target.
 Choose to create a new empty for tracking or use an existing object.
 If multiple lights are selected, all will target the chosen point.
+Flags and reflectors also support tracking.

 Flags & Reflectors